Practicing aural skills is one of the most important music theory exercises for any musician.

-- How can we make aural more engaging?
+- How we can we make aural more engaging

 A whole lot of activities and ideas that you can use to make aural work more engaging in your studio.

-- How do fun activities connect with exam tests?
+- How fun activities can connect with exam tests

 If your students do exams, you may wonder if these activities will prepare them.
 We’ll show you how they connect.